 Mental Health Risk and Resource Assessment: This is done by a child psychologist with a focus on child-caregiver attachment.
 This helps the child feel safer during the transition.
 On-going mental health resources/referrals will be given.

 FASD Screening (Fetal Alcohol Syndrome Disorder): We will conduct the medical portion of the evaluation to screen children for signs of prenatal alcohol or other exposures.

 Who should be seen for a Comprehensive Child Wellness Assessment?

-All children who have experienced adoption and foster or kinship care:
+All children between the ages of 0 to 10 years old who have experienced adoption and foster or kinship care: